Skip to Main Content

 Arthur Mansavage

-Arthur Mansavage, Photography Editor & Audience Development Editor
+Arthur Mansavage, Photo Editor & Audience Development Editor

-Arthur Mansavage (he/him) is a junior Journalism major from Carmel, Indiana.
-Currently he serves as the Photography Editor and Audience Development Editor.
-As the Photo Editor he oversees all photo content for online and in-print and as the Audience Development Editor he oversees and manages reader experience and engagement.
-In February of 2024, he fully redesigned the Beacon's website layout to model the current industry standards.
+Arthur Mansavage (he/him) is a junior Journalism student from Carmel, Indiana.
+He is the Photo Editor and Audience Development Editor at The Berkeley Beacon.
+He oversees all photo content and manages reader experience and engagement online and in print.
+In February of 2024, he fully redesigned the Beacon’s website layout to model the current industry standards.
 Mansavage is also a member of the National Press Photographers Association (NPPA) and in November of 2023 received an NPPA Monthly News Clip award for his coverage of the protests during Vice President Kamala Harris’ visit to Boston.
 His protest coverage was also given an honorable mention by the 2024 International Photography Awards.
 In April of 2024 the Emerson College department of Journalism awarded him the Photojournalism Excellence Award.
 You can find more of his creative and journalistic works on his website at www.arthurmansavage.com.

 Latest from Arthur Mansavage